mikemadisonweb/mikemadison-website/source/_posts/network-issues-simulation.md

 #### MacOS and iOS - Network link conditioner
 This is a native utility written by Apple, but unfortunately, it is not provided out-of-the-box.
 First I would explain how to install it on MacOS.
 You need to login to [Downloads for Apple Developers](https://developer.apple.com/download/more/?q=Additional%20Tools) website and download the "Additional Tools for Xcode" package.
 Download the latest version and execute the .dmg file.
 In the new window appearing on the screen go to the "Hardware" directory and double-click "Network Link Condition.prefPane".
 Now as it is installed you can find it in "System preferences" or just using Spotlight search.
 ![network link conditioner 1](nlc_mac.png)
 The utility would enable the selected network profile system-wide.
-There is a bunch of presets and os course a possibility to create your own.
+There is a bunch of presets and of course a possibility to create your own.
 You can specify a download, upload and DNS latencies along with the package loss values.
 ![network link conditioner 2](nlc_mac_2.png)
 Just don't forget to disable it after the test!